Get Approved for up to $35,000 in 3 minutes

 This means that the total of the land transfer tax payable for this purchase would be $2,975.

 Let’s look at the same parameters and look at purchasing a home in Toronto.
 We already know that there are municipal and provincial taxes if you are purchasing property in Toronto.
 These municipal taxes are the same as provincial taxes.
-So that means, you would essentially multiple the taxes by 2.
-So taxes on a $300,000 home would be $2,975 outside of Toronto, but in Toronto the total land transfer tax payable would be $5,950.
+So that means you would essentially multiply the taxes by 2.
+So taxes on a $300,000 home would be $2,975 outside of Toronto, but in Toronto, the total land transfer tax payable would be $5,950.

 What about purchasing a property as a non-resident of Canada?
 Well the amount of land transfer tax would be different again.
 You would still pay the $2,975 or the $5,950 depending on if you are purchasing in Toronto or outside of it, but if you are in the GGH area, you then also need to pay the 25% speculation tax.
 This would be $75,000 on top of the purchase price and the land transfer taxes.